 We will record these interviews and you will be able to withdraw your data up to four weeks after the interview if you wish to.
 You do not have to answer all of the questions asked and can stop the interview at any time.
 Should you wish to end the interview early, we would analyse the data collected up until the end of the interview.
 You will have four weeks after the date of the interview to let us know that you would not like us to use any data collected from you.

-Why is the commission only wanting evidence from those who experience bereavement during the past three years?
+Why is the commission only wanting evidence from those who experience bereavement during the past five years?

 The Bereavement Commission is exploring the support received by people experiencing bereavement, and how this could be changed to better support people now and in the future.
 With this in mind, if we took evidence of experiences over a longer period, we would risk the commission raising historical issues which no longer require action in policy or practice as a result of the issues having been engaged with, or as a result of the context having otherwise changed.